 Most insurers listed don’t change their rates based on driving distance.
 Among those who do, State Farm posted the highest average price difference, of over $400, for 10- versus 25-mile commutes.

-The amount of insurance you buy, whether you purchase just the state-required minimum liability or full coverage, affects how much you pay.
+The amount of insurance you buy, whether you purchase just the required minimum liability coverage or beyond as per the auto insurance laws, affects how much you pay.
 But it’s interesting to see how much prices can vary with each option and how they compare to the citywide average.

 Your credit history is a common determiner of other expenses, such as rent or mortgage payments, so it’s not too surprising that it can also influence your car insurance rates.
 The higher your credit score, usually, the less you’ll pay.
-Let’s see how much credit history influences top insurers’ rates.
+A poor credit score will restrict your options and most likely have you paying more.
+Let’s see how much credit affects your auto insurance rates as well.

 State Farm had the highest price difference from poor to good credit — a whopping $8,000.
 On the opposite end, with Progressive, the difference amounts to $600.

-A clean or spotty driving record can help or hurt your rates.
+A clean driving record will go far in terms of helping your rates, and having a spotty record will likely hinder them.
 Let’s see how much they can change with common driving infractions.